Healthy Homes Assessment Te Aro

 Fines for Failing to Comply

-From the 1st of July in 2021, when a brand new, renewed or varied tenancy is signed on a Te Aro rental property, all Healthy Homes compliance work have to be finished by the end of 90 days.
+Beginning on July 1st, 2021, once a new, renewed or varied contract is signed on a Te Aro rental property, all Healthy Homes compliance work need to be finished inside of 90 days.

 Find the full information on how to apply the Residential Tenancies Act landlords responsibilities.